pmean/build-website/text/99/ttest-99.md

 height="366"}

 It looks and behaves quite a bit like a standard normal distibution.
-Here\'s a t-distribution with 2 degrees of freedom.
+Here's a t-distribution with 2 degrees of freedom.

 ![](../../../web/images/99/ttest-9902.gif)
 height="366"}

-It has the same bell-hspaed curve, but notice that the tails of the distribution don\'t touch the axis, even at plus or minus 4.
+It has the same bell-hspaed curve, but notice that the tails of the distribution don't touch the axis, even at plus or minus 4.
 That means that extreme values are more likely with this t-distribution than the previous one.